scenerystack/community/docs/reference/api/scenery-phet/StatusBar.md

 # StatusBar

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/StatusBar.ts](https://github.com/phetsims/scenery-phet/blob/main/js/StatusBar.ts) for the most up-to-date information.

 ## Overview

 StatusBar is the base class for the status bar that appears at the top of games.
 It sizes itself to match the bounds